jcovington16/unitrap/README.md

+# Buidl Bounty Hunters Credit Union

+ Providing Private Banking and Financial Data to Local Communities around the Globe

+## About us

+Buidl Bounty Hunters Credit Union (BBHCU) is a community oriented data dao committed to global impact.
+We are more than a credit union.
+We leverage zk and other web3 technologies to revolutionize banking.
+We provide open user financial data for buidlrs while protecting member privacy making information like credit scores obsolete.

+## The Team

+Joshua Covington: Full Stack Dev

+Casmir Patterson: Tech Lead, Solidity Dev and Auditor

+Desmond Wareham: Dev Rel, Product and Marketing

 ZetaChain Hackathon Project
 This is a simple Hardhat template that provides a starting point for developing smart contract applications on the ZetaChain blockchain. 🔑 Private key: 0f66a2b6dab4b1bd8755c5dc367395cd6b17c81e73e7231e6a4d04e084cde35e
 🔐 Mnemonic phrase: net rescue gorilla rapid luxury near dinosaur code perfect cattle equip confirm